 We take a look into digital banks - the different types, what they can offer to consumers, the advantages they bring and their overall safety

-A Digital Bank is an organisation that can offer banking activities online that were historically only available at a bank branch.
+A Digital Bank is an organisation that can offer banking activities and online services, usually via a mobile app, which was historically only available at a bank branch.

-In essence, a digital bank should be able to provide all the banking functions that have traditionally been carried out at bank head offices, branch offices and via bank cards at ATM machines.
+In essence, a digital bank should be able to provide all the banking functions that have traditionally been carried out at bank head offices, branch offices and via bank cards such as a debit card at ATM machines.

-The earliest forms of digital banking can be traced back to the introduction of ATM machines and cards which were launched in the 1960s.
+The earliest forms of digital banking experience and digital platforms can be traced back to the introduction of ATM machines and cards which were launched in the 1960s.
 When the internet and digital networks became widely available in the 1990s, online banking suddenly emerged as a viable option, with what we know as modern digital banking starting to appear.

 The advancement of smartphones in the millennium then opened the door for even more advanced transactions.
-These days it is thought that 76 percent of individuals use online banking regularly as of 2020.
+These days it is thought that 76 percent of individuals use online banks regularly as of 2020.

-There are many different types of digital banks such as ‘Challenger Banks’, ‘Neobanks’, ‘Beta Banks’ and ‘Non-banks’.
-For the purpose of this blog, we're going to focus on the two biggest categories – ‘Challenger Banks’ and ‘Neobanks’.
+There are many different types of digital banks (as well as types of digital banking channels) such as ‘Challenger Banks', ‘Neobanks', ‘Beta Banks' and ‘Non-banks'.
+For the purpose of this blog, we're going to focus on the two biggest categories – ‘Challenger Banks' and ‘Neobanks'.

 Another stand-out feature of challenger banks is that they tend to streamline the retail banking process by leveraging new and innovative technology.
 In addition to this, challenger banks do have a physical presence, although this is usually quite small.